 It was invented in Italy but quickly caught on and spread throughout the world with popularity as a small, easy-to-use coffee maker.
 The pot is made of aluminum or stainless steel and can be found in many homes across the world today.
 They are simple to use, which is why they have become so popular with homeowners everywhere!

-A Moka pot is also known as a stovetop espresso maker and consists of three parts: (1) bottom chamber where water is heated up by gas/electricity; (2) filter funnel which holds coffee grounds; and finally; (3) top section where steam pressure forces hot water through the ground coffee beans into the lower chamber.
+A Moka pot is also known as a stovetop espresso maker and consists of three parts: (1) bottom chamber where water is heated up by gas/electricity; (2) filter funnel which holds coffee grounds; and finally; (3) top section where steam pressure forces hot water through the ground coffee beans from the lower chamber.

 Types of Moka Pot